-Bonita 'Bo' Money is on a mission to make legal weed fair for people of colour.
+Bonita 'Bo' Money is on a mission to make legal weed fair for people of color.
 Photo submitted

 “For me to go in those communities and try to gain the trust of people that have been very traumatized and damaged… from the war on drugs, they’re not gonna trust me,” said Money.

-Black people in California were nearly five times more likely to get arrested for a felony cannabis offence than white people, according to the Drug Policy Alliance.
+Black people in California were nearly five times more likely to get arrested for a felony cannabis offense than white people, according to the Drug Policy Alliance.